 - It's cheaper to eat a main meal at lunchtime, rather than in the evening.

 - The quality of the fixed price lunch menus variable.
-It's worth searching for a place where the locals are eating.
-Alternatively, the cafes in some of the museums are good value for money.
+Avoid all places where a menu printed in several languages is displayed in the window!
+It's worth searching for an out-of-the-way restaurant where the locals are eating.
+Alternatively, the cafes in some of the museums provide good value for money.

-Of course, no visit to Venice is complete without trying at least one of the many fabulous restaurants.
+For me, a visit to Venice is incomplete without trying at least one of the many fabulous restaurants.
 We enjoyed a superb lunch at Ristorante Cherubino.
 We had Antipasti followed by tagliatelle with crabmeat, dolce della casa (divine chocolate and caramel torte), and a glass of excellent vino bianco della casa for 40 euros each, including a generous tip for the great service.